algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 ### Deployment Architecture

-The deployment architecture for the Pac-Man game in assembly x86 on DOSBox involves packaging the assembly code, game assets, and required files into a deployable format compatible with the DOSBox emulator.
+The deployment architecture for the Pac-Man® game in assembly x86 on DOSBox involves packaging the assembly code, game assets, and required files into a deployable format compatible with the DOSBox emulator.
 The primary deployment architecture is centered around creating a standalone package that users can run within the DOSBox environment.

 ### Deployment Environments